Apollon77/ioBroker.daikin-cloud/README.md

 Control Daikin Devices that are only connected to the Daikin Cloud / the Onecta App.
 The adapter connects to the Daikin-Cloud and polls the data from there.

+**This adapter can be installed with the folloowing Node.js versions:**
+* 12.19.0+
+* 14.15.0+
+* 16.13.0+
+* Node.js 18 is currently NOT supported because the usen OAuth library do not support it!

 ## Compatibility

 This adapter should be compatible to devices with the Daikin WLAN-Adapters **BRP069C4x** that can be controlled via the Daikin Onecta App.
 A local connection to these devices is not possible!